mbanders/boardfarm_server_api/sys/README.md

 # Production Setup
 Systemd is an easy way to manage running this web application on a linux system.
 Another option is running with docker, for those who prefer it.

+## Quick setup of MongoDb

+It's better to follow other, updated instructions, but if you just need to do it quickly:

+1. Install mongo:
+    ```sh
+    sudo apt update
+    sudo apt install -y mongodb
+    ```
+1. Check mongo status.
+This should show running and you can connect and see the mongo version:
+    ```sh
+    sudo systemctl status mongodb
+    mongo --eval 'db.runCommand({ connectionStatus: 1 })'
+    ```
+1. Create a user:
+    ```sh
+    # Connect to your mongo database
+    mongo
+    # Create user
+    db.createUser({ user:'someuser', pwd:'somepassword', roles:[ { role:'readWrite', db:'boardfarm' } ] })
+    ```

+That's it, press CTRL-D to exit.

 ## Setup with Systemd

 I recommend running with systemd.
 These instructions are for Ubuntu.